 Then there was “vein stripping”.
 This is when the superficial vein (greater saphenous vein) is removed in the leg by making small incision in the groin and calf and running a wire inside the vein and literally “pulling it out”.
 This required a general anesthetic and treatment in an operating room.

 The procedure is done in an office setting.
 Takes roughly 20-40 minutes.
 One can walk out of the office and resume normal activity immediately.
 It will feel as if one were “kicked” really hard in the thigh.
 There will be some bruising along the thigh that will resolve with time.
-One has to wear a compression stocking for thirty days after the procedure to help with the bruising and swelling.

 What is the success rate and some potential complications?

-Additionally, 80% of the time, the varicose veins that were present on one leg’s will disappear to the client’s satisfaction.
+Additionally, 80% of the time, the varicose veins that were present on one leg will disappear to the client’s satisfaction.
 20% of the time, despite resolution of heaviness, ache and discomfort, the client may still have some unsightly veins, of which a second procedure can be offered to help remove the remaining unsightly veins.

 The most serious potential complication is a deep venous thrombosis or DVT.
 This is when a vein in the deep system clots in addition to closure of the vein that was treated in the superficial system.
 There is a theoretical 2% chance of this happening.
-Fortunately at LVSA, our personal experience has seen a less than 0.5% chance.
+Fortunately at Elite Vein Center, our personal experience has seen a less than 0.5% chance.
 If this were to happen to you, you would have to be placed on a blood thinner such as “coumadin” for three months.

 Some less dangerous and usually temporary adverse effects of laser vein treatment include a tightness or pulling where the vein is, bruising, scarring, redness in the overlying skin (ecchymosis), hematoma, tingling, or numbness.
 Fortunately, these are usually temporary and short lived (a few days to a few weeks)